laanwj/etna_viv/doc/hardware.md

 with only the 3D engine as well as a GC300 with only the 2D engine.
 Similarly, the Freescale i.mx6 SoC has a GC2000 with the 3D engine, a GC320 with 2D engine and a GC355 with VG engine.

+- State space is a 256kB (65536 times uint32) register file divided up into separate units for parts of the chip (such as PE, RS, ...)

+- Most of the state is latched; that means if it's set to a certain value, it will keep that value until the next change

+- Instead of programming the registers directly (which is possible from kernel space), the FE, a DMA engine, is used to queue state changes for later

+- To perform an operation such as rendering, all the state for doing that operation have been programmed to the desired values

 Feature bits
 =================